Verryx-02/playlist-downloader/README.md

 ## Quick Start

 </div>

+> ⚠️ This project is under active development and not ready for production use.

 ### Prerequisites (Will be installed automatically in a virtual environment if they are not)

 - Python 3.8+